ibm-cloud-docs/vmwaresolutions/vcenter/cloud_modern_bundle_orderinginstance.md

 ### IBM Cloud infrastructure account
 {: #cloud_modern_bundle_orderinginstance-account-req}

 * To use {{site.data.keyword.vmwaresolutions_short}} to order instances, you must have an {{site.data.keyword.cloud_notm}} infrastructure account.
-The cost of the components that are ordered in your instances is billed to that {{site.data.keyword.cloud_notm}} account.
+The price of the components that are ordered in your instances is billed to that {{site.data.keyword.cloud_notm}} account.
 *  Configure the {{site.data.keyword.cloud_notm}} infrastructure credentials on the **Settings** page.
 In the {{site.data.keyword.vmwaresolutions_short}} console, click **Settings** from the left navigation pane.

 ### Instance name